This article walks you through how to:

 You must complete steps one and two in order display Headsup messages inside your app.

 Go to Settings, then under Tracking Code click For Apps:

 Paste the code into the <head> tag of your app’s HTML.

 This app-specific version of the tracking code makes two changes to the way the web page tracking code works:

 - it allows tracking of visits due to URL changes within the same page (that is changes to the hash segment of a URL, or changes via history.pushState.); and

 - it will prevent an additional jQuery library being loaded on your page.
 This is based on the assumption that your app already includes the jQuery library.
-Note that for form tracking and Headsup messages to work properly in app mode, you'll need to add jQuery to your pages.
+Note that for Headsup messages to work properly in app mode, you'll need to add jQuery to your pages.

-The tracking code is fully asynchronous (if installed on or after June 22, 2017).
-The advantage of being asynchronous is that it's guaranteed never to get in the way of other parts of your app loading.
+The tracking code is fully asynchronous.
+This guarantees it will never to get in the way of other parts of your app loading.